Detecting the flavor content of the vacuum using the Dirac operator spectrum: Renormalization

-The bare chiral condensate and $\rho(\lambda)$ we obtained above are under the lattice regularization and require renormalization.
-To renormalize the scalar quark bi-linear operator, we use the regularization independent momentum subtraction (RI/MOM) scheme~\cite{Martinelli:1994ty,Bi:2017ybi} under the Landau gauge, and further convert the result into $\overline{\textrm{MS}}$ 2 GeV as $\langle \bar{\psi}\psi\rangle^r=Z_S\langle \bar{\psi}\psi\rangle^b$ and $\rho(\lambda)^r=Z_m\rho(\lambda)^b=Z_S^{-1}\rho(\lambda)^b$.
+The bare chiral condensate and $\rho(\lambda)$ we obtained are under the lattice regularization and require renormalization.
+To renormalize the scalar quark bi-linear operator, we use the regularization independent momentum subtraction (RI/MOM) scheme~\cite{Martinelli:1994ty,Bi:2017ybi} under the Landau gauge, and further convert the result into $\overline{\textrm{MS}}$ 2 GeV as $\langle \bar{\psi}\psi\rangle^r=Z_S\langle \bar{\psi}\psi\rangle^b$ and $\rho(\lambda)^r=Z_m^{-1}\rho(\lambda)^b=Z_S\rho(\lambda)^b$.
 The relation $Z_mZ_S=1$ is satisfied automatically for the overlap fermion and, crucially, it avoids the systematic uncertainty from the additional chiral symmetry breaking in the Wilson-like actions.
 In terms of $Z_S^{-1}$, the residual RI/MOM scheme $Q^2$ dependence is proportional to $a^2$ and will vanish in the continuum limit, since the $a^2Q^2$ dependence shown in Fig.~\ref{fig:Zm} is roughly the same at all the lattice spacings we have.
-The statistical uncertainty in Fig.~\ref{fig:Zm} is at the 0.1\% level due to the volume source propagator~\cite{Chen:2017mzz} with a given $Q^2$, but the total systematic uncertainties are $\sim$1.5\% which come predominantly from the estimated 4-loop effect in the perturbative matching between RI/MOM and $\overline{\textrm{MS}}$ scheme ($\sim$90\% of this 1.5\%), and also from the value of $\Lambda_{QCD}$, scale running, lattice spacing, and fit range.
+The statistical uncertainty in Fig.~\ref{fig:Zm} is at the 0.1\% level due to the volume source propagators~\cite{Chen:2017mzz} with different $Q^2$, but the total systematic uncertainties are $\sim$1.5\% which come predominantly from the estimated 4-loop effect in the perturbative matching between the RI/MOM and $\overline{\textrm{MS}}$ schemes ($\sim$90\% of this 1.5\%), and also from the value of $\Lambda_{\rm QCD}$, scale running, lattice spacing, and fit range, as shown in Tab.~\ref{tab:systematic}.
 Fortunately most of the systematic uncertainties are fully correlated at all the lattice spacings and are not enlarged in the continuum extrapolation.

-Our results of the scalar current renormalization constants are listed in Table~\ref{tab:ensemble}, with two uncertainties from the statistics and systematics.
-The $Z_S$ obtained through the alternative symmetric momentum subtraction (RI/SMOM) scheme~\cite{Aoki:2007xm,Sturm:2009kb} are consistent with those values above with large systematic uncertainties, as shown in the supplemental materials~\cite{ref_sm}.
+It is known that the matching coefficient between the symmetric momentum subtraction (RI/SMOM) scheme and the $\overline{\textrm{MS}}$ scheme is much closer to 1 up to the 3-loop level~\cite{Aoki:2007xm,Sturm:2009kb,Bednyakov:2020ugu,Kniehl:2020sgo}, so that the related systematic uncertainty can be significantly suppressed.
+However, in the following content of this section, we will argue in great detail that there are empirical ambiguities in fittings with the SMOM scheme, and it makes the total systematic uncertainty using the SMOM scheme even larger than that in the MOM case.